pabloargote/pabloargote.github.io/_pages/publications.md

 ## Work in Progress

-"Politics Matter: How Political Experience Mitigates School Disruption on Children Outcomes", with Manuel Alcaino (Accepted).
+"Anti-Elite Attitudes and Support for Independent Candidates", with Giancarlo Visconti (Forthcoming in Plos One).

-"From Fraternity to Xenophobia: The Formation of Attitudes Toward Immigration in Colombia", with Sarah Daly (Revise and resubmit).
+"Politics Matter: How Political Experience Mitigates School Disruption on Children Outcomes", with Manuel Alcaino (Accepted in The Russell Sage Foundation Journal of the Social Sciences ).

-"Anti-Elite Attitudes and Support for Independent Candidates", with Giancarlo Visconti (Revise and resubmit).
+"From Fraternity to Xenophobia: The Formation of Attitudes Toward Immigration in Colombia", with Sarah Daly (Revise and resubmit in International Interactions).

-"Understanding the Impact of South-South Migration", with Lucas Perelló (Revise and resubmit).
+"Understanding the Impact of South-South Migration", with Lucas Perelló (Revise and resubmit in the Journal of International Migration and Integration).

 "Interventions to Counter Misinformation: Lessons from the Global North and Applications to the Global South", with Rob Blair, Jessica Gottlieb, Charlene Stainfield, Laura Paler, and Brendan Nyhan (Under Review).